 The 1955 Doubled Die Lincoln Cent was a turning point in U.S. numismatics.
 Due to the great publicity the error received, more people than ever began taking an interest in collecting coins, and the hobby of searching for die varieties moved into the mainstream.

 The Lincoln Cent Gets a New Reverse

-As is the case with nearly all first-year coin design types, people saved them in mint state in large numbers, making the 1959 Lincoln Memorial an easy-to-find coin in the higher grades.
-Usually, the second year coins of a new type are ignored by all but the collecting community, but this wasn't the case with the 1960 Lincoln Memorial Cents.
+As is the case with nearly all first-year coin design types, people saved them in the mint state in large numbers, making the 1959 Lincoln Memorial an easy-to-find coin in the higher grades.
+Usually, the second-year coins of a new type are ignored by all but the collecting community, but this wasn't the case with the 1960 Lincoln Memorial Cents.